 one-to-one care to people going through tough times.

-Care Receivers are people who receive care from a Stephen Minister.
+Care Receivers are people who receive one-on-one care from a Stephen Minister.
 These are people struggling through a difficult time in life.
 The relationship between a Stephen Minister and care receiver is confidential.
 Men are matched with men, and women with women.

 For event information, email Susan Roberts.